cs1302uga/cs1302-ce07/README.md

    You may need to create the `bin` directory if it does not already exist.
    Write down the commands that you used in the order that you used them.

-1. Create and document an additional class within the `cs1302.ce07` package that implements the `Drivab le` interface.
+1. Create and document an additional class within the `cs1302.ce07` package that implements the `Drivable` interface.
 Feel free to reuse one of the classes you or one of your group members created in a previous class exercise.
 If you do resuse a class that you already wrote, then take special care to update its package information, make sure it's documented properly, and ensure that implements the version of the